unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

   </tr>
 </table>

 The recommended solution in this case would be to use a combination of `SafeArea` and a `ScrollViewer` that will wrap your `Page` content.
-When using `SafeArea` as a `Panel`, a `ScrollViewer` is automatically included as the root element of `SafeArea` as long as the `Insets` property contains the `InsetMask.SoftInput` value.
+When using `SafeArea` as a control, a `ScrollViewer` is automatically included as the root element of `SafeArea` as long as the `Insets` property contains the `InsetMask.SoftInput` value.

 <table>
   <tr>